 The Council has commissioned external legal advisers for Garden Square Committees for ad hoc advice.
+Please note that advice is only free if the Council is responsible for your garden levy and otherwise is available at cost.
+The advisers are:

-The advisers are: Pemberton Greenish Solicitors.
+Pemberton Greenish Solicitors 45 Cadogan Gardens London